 Residential and commercial development has been piecemeal with little to reflect the unique character of the area in new property design and alterations to existing buildings.
-There is a need to encourage a movement back towards traditional design and materials that reflect both the traditions of buildings within the town while bringing design into modern practices.
+There is a need to encourage a movement back towards traditional design and materials that reflect both the traditions of buildings within the primary shopping area while bringing design into modern practices.

-BE1: Design of the built environment
+BE1: Design of the Knaresborough built environment

-Development proposals, including conversion of existing premises, should be designed so as to relate appropriately to its location, paying particular attention to the following considerations:
+Development proposals in any part of the Neighbourhood Area, including conversion of existing premises, should be designed so as to relate appropriately to its local context, paying particular attention to the following considerations:

-- a) Due account should be taken of the significance of listed buildings and local nondesignated heritage assets and their contribution to the character of the area in which they are located, in determining any application for development affecting Knaresborough. - b) New and extended buildings should be in harmony with the predominant character of that part of Knaresborough and respect the scale, style and detailed design of other buildings in the immediate vicinity, as set out in the Character Area appraisal. - c) The materials used should relate well to their immediate surroundings taking their lead from the predominant materials which exist in the local area in which the development is to be placed. - d) Planting schemes should be generous and should use locally appropriate species of trees and shrubs to enable the development to be acceptably integrated into the existing visual and ecological fabric of Knaresborough and its rural hinterland. - e) Proposals for new development should incorporate an assessment of the relationship of the development to its local environment.
-This assessment should be incorporated into a design statement which should accompany any planning application for such developments. - f) New development should provide adequate off street parking to serve the needs of the development without aggravating existing problems of on street parking. - g) New development should protect existing rights of way and make provision for new pedestrian routes and other rights of way so as to preserve and enhance pedestrian access around and within Knaresborough and the surrounding countryside.
-New routes should be designed as shared use pedestrian/cyclist routes wherever possible.
+- a) Full account should be taken of the significance of listed buildings and local non designated heritage assets and their contribution to the character of the area in which they are located, in determining any application for development affecting Knaresborough. - b) New and extended buildings should be in harmony with the predominant character of that part of Knaresborough and respect the scale, style and detailed design of other buildings in the immediate vicinity, as set out in the Character Area appraisal. - c) The materials used should relate well to their immediate surroundings taking their lead from the predominant materials which exist in the local area in which the development is to be placed. - d) Planting schemes should be generous and should use locally appropriate species of trees and shrubs to enable the development to be acceptably integrated into the existing visual and ecological fabric of Knaresborough and its rural hinterland. - e) Proposals for new development should incorporate an assessment of the relationship of the development to its local environment.
+This assessment should be incorporated into a design statement which should accompany any planning application for such developments. - f) Where possible new developments should provide adequate off street parking with electric vehicle changing points, to serve the needs of the development without aggravating existing problems of on street parking. - g) New development should protect existing rights of way and make provision for new pedestrian routes and other rights of way so as to preserve and enhance pedestrian access around and within Knaresborough and the surrounding countryside.
+New routes should be designed as shared use pedestrian/cyclist routes wherever possible. - h) Roof extensions should only be permitted where their scale, design and position is appropriate to the host building and its wider context within the Character Area.

-BE2: Design of the built environment
+BE2: Design in the Knaresborough Conservation Area

-Within the defined Conservation Area, the following key principles should be observed in relation to all proposed development:
+Within the defined Conservation Area, the following key principles should be observed: